tonyjamesstark/ShopAddon/README.md

 # ShopAddon

-Adds Shop logging item Blacklisting and item Whitelisting, as well as price fixing.
+Adds item Blacklisting and item Whitelisting, as well as price fixing.
+And adds shop logging lookups